citelao/sensible/4-hackers.md

 This is not because there are two "ways" to hack (there are actually many!), but more because it explains how regular folks get hacked.

-Without specific numbers, I would estimate that ~50% of Americans have been a victim of a scalable attack (consider that nearly 1 in 2 Americans lost their Social Security Numbers in the 2017 Equifax data breach).

-And targeted attacks are rare enough to make the news.
+Without specific numbers, I would estimate that ~50% of Americans have been a victim of a scalable attack (consider that nearly 1 in 2 Americans lost their Social Security Numbers in the 2017 Equifax data breach), but targeted attacks are rare enough to make the news.

 ## Hackers want your money